 Every business aims to deliver the best customer service but how often do you assess whether customers are willing to purchase your product and services again?
 How often have you tried to determine how happy are they with your services?

-Customers boost your business and their satisfaction is one the best indicators of showing how likely they will purchase from you in the future.
+Customers boost your business and their satisfaction is one the best indicators of showing how likely they will purchase from you in future.

 If your customers remain unsatisfied, there are chances that 89% of them may stop doing business with you.

 Best way to measure Customer Satisfaction

 A customer satisfaction program is more than just conducting customer satisfaction surveys or directly contacting customers to understand what is going right and what is not.
 Developing an ideal customer satisfaction program involves steps that give results which are financially benefiting, leads to higher market share and stronger brand reputation.
 So what are the best ways to measure customer satisfaction?
 Here are 5 simple steps that any business can adopt in order to devise a full proof customer satisfaction program.

 1. Listen to your experts – Employees

 Your employees are the preliminary source of information when gathering customer satisfaction data.
 Employees deal with customers constantly and they know the ‘pain points’ of first-time customers and ‘happiness button’ of repeat customers.
 Often employers ignore this valuable source of feedback due to which efforts to collate accurate customer feedback through other means turn out to be futile.
 Start the loop of customer satisfaction program with listening to employees on what customers really expect and use this insight to alter the way processes are executed.

 2. Customer Surveys